Saad007Khan/PropertyPrompts/connectivity.md

 ## VALIDATION CHECKLIST

-- [ ] All infrastructure names verified on Google Maps or OpenStreetMap
+- [ ] All infrastructure names verified via web search
-- [ ] Airport name and IATA code verified on airport website or IATA database
+- [ ] Airport name and IATA code verified (airport website or IATA database)
-- [ ] Distances measured using map distance tools (not estimated)
+- [ ] Distances obtained from search results (not estimated without source)
 - [ ] All distances in kilometers, rounded to nearest whole km
 - [ ] Travel times marked as approximate when included
-- [ ] Bus stop/terminal name visible on map
+- [ ] Bus stop/terminal name verified via search
-- [ ] Railway station name matches railway authority database
+- [ ] Railway station name verified via search or railway authority
-- [ ] Highway numbers verified on map and/or official highway authority
+- [ ] Highway numbers verified via search or highway authority website
 - [ ] Each field limited to one sentence (concise)
-- [ ] "Not verifiable on map." used for any unverifiable data
+- [ ] "Data not available" used for any unverifiable data
 - [ ] No invented place names, distances, or highway numbers
 - [ ] **Provided TEXT format output**
 - [ ] **Provided JSON format output**